Students who identify as LGBTQIA+ have the right to feel safe and welcome at Curtin.

 If they respond poorly or don’t want to spend time with you, it’s their loss.
 There are millions of people in the world that will be your friend who accept all of who you are.

-Transitioning at Curtin
+Gender Affirmation at Curtin

 It's important to understand that you are not alone when it comes to mental health and your wellbeing.